abhishekbhardwaj/tailwind-react-next.js-typescript-eslint-jest-starter/readme.md

 1. Clone or download the project.
 2. `cd` in the project directory.
 3. If you cloned the project, make sure you remove the remote reference to this project by running `git remote rm origin`.
+4. Copy `.env.example` to `.env` as that file is used to load up all your environment variables.
 4. Run `yarn install` or `npm install` to install all dependencies.

 ## Commands